Alternative drainfield supply across Southwest Idaho

 The A42 and B43 modules follow the same Eljen GSF system design.
 Module selection depends on the layout, treatment area, and site-specific engineering requirements.

-• Installed along the module length with the system orientation and piping layout called for by the manufacturer instructions
+• Materials must be used with the system orientation and piping layout called for by the manufacturer instructions

 • Specified sand and cover fabric are part of the required system assembly

-• Local engineering, permit, and inspection requirements still govern the final job conditions
+• Local engineering, permit, and inspection requirements still govern final site conditions

-Final installation must follow current Eljen design and installation guidance and applicable local engineering, permit, and inspection requirements.
+Final site work must follow current Eljen design guidance and applicable local engineering, permit, and inspection requirements.

 A42 module